arunabhdas/yoyo/README.md

 -------

-- cd yoyo-testbed && yo yoyo
+* cd testflight-yoyo && yo yoyo

+* This should create all the files in testflight-yoyo

+* Open a new terminal window and start mongodb as follows ./mongod --dbpath=<absolute-path-to>/mongodb/data/db

+* cd testflight-yoyo && npm start

+* Open browser and point it to localhost:8080

 Testflight